Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A Framework for the RPM and Bongard Problems

-Concepts are essential for tackling Bongard-Logo problems and other reasoning tasks.
-Modeling abstract, high-dimensional human concepts such as ``FF, BA, NV, CM" in Bongard-Logo often leads to complex distributions, posing significant difficulties.
-Prior experiments in section \ref{section baseline} indicate that these concepts might conflict at the pixel level, questioning the validity of extracting concepts separately.
+Experiments in Section \ref{section baseline} indicate that concepts in Bongard-Logo conflict at the representation level, questioning the validity of the methodology of extracting concepts separately and challenging the effectiveness of the CFN structure.
 Therefore, we hypothesize the existence of a concept set \( \{Y_\alpha\} \), where each \( Y_\alpha \) represents a unique concept that may differ from the original framework of Bongard-Logo.
 These concepts are assumed to be non-conflicting and do not alter the original solutions of Bongard-Logo.
 When such a set of concepts exists, our CFN is deemed rational and efficacious.
 However, it is insufficient to merely postulate the existence of a set of concepts $\{Y_\alpha\}$ without actively seeking and fitting such a set of concepts.

 It is impractical and meaningless for us to artificially design such a set of concepts $\{Y_\alpha\}$, as it is too manual and lacks intelligence.
 Therefore, we attempt to encourage the CFN to independently deduce such a set of concepts $\{Y_\alpha\}$.
-This paper proposes that the process of urging the CFN to search for a set of concepts capable of querying and combining given image features into representations that maximize the solution of Bongard-Logo problems can be achieved by explicitly integrating the Expectation-Maximization (EM) process into the CFN structure.
+This paper argues that the task of prompting the CFN to search for a set of concepts that can decode given image features into optimal final representations that maximize the solution of Bongard-Logo problems bears a resemblance to the Expectation-Maximization (EM) process.
+Consequently, this paper contends that this task can be effectively accomplished by integrating the EM process into the training regimen of the CFN.

-Specifically, the search for the ideal concept set \( \{Y_\alpha\} \) involves altering the optimization objectives of the CFN.
-The current optimization goal of the CFN is still to encode appropriate abstract representations for Bongard-Logo instances, with the encoding process relying on cross-attention mechanisms.
-The concepts and features currently encoded by the CFN are, in name only, merely intermediate latent variables in the generation of the final abstract representation.
-Thus, it is necessary to incorporate this into the optimization objectives of the CFN.
-Given the significant similarity between finding the most effective set of concepts for given features and the Expectation-Maximization (EM) process, this paper facilitates a shift in optimization objectives by integrating the EM process into the CFN.

-The target position of the incorporated EM process within our framework is illustrated in Figure \ref{Framework and EM}.
-When our framework incorporates the EM process, we will alternately optimize the modules enclosed by the blue dashed lines and the yellow dashed lines in the diagram.
+The position of the EM process incorporated within our CFN is illustrated in Figure \ref{Framework and EM}.
+When the CFN's training process incorporates the EM process, we alternately optimize the modules outlined by the blue and yellow dashed lines in the figure.
+This approach allows us to integrate the search for the ideal concept set \( \{Y_\alpha\} \) into the CFN's optimization objectives.